 Portland has a special transit app that you can download to your phone for free called the Hop Fastpass.
 You can top this up anytime and use it to get on any bus or trap with the tap of your phone; no cash requires.
 The buses go everywhere, and you can wait at any bus stop for no more than 15 minutes before a bus will turn up.

-Having a car does make things a little easier, especially if you’re planning on taking a day trip out of the city.
+Having a car does make things a little easier, especially if you’re planning on taking a day trip out of the city to visit one of Portland’s waterfalls or hikes.
 In fact, if you are heading to Mt.
 Hood and don’t want to book a tour, having a car is a must.
 But a car can also be more hassle than it’s worth for a long weekend in Portland, especially downtown.

 When to Visit Portland